Zhicheng2914/proqe/README.md

 # proqe
-ProQE is a powerful tools for Quality Engineer based on Python
+proqe is a powerful tools for Quality Engineer

+## Development